klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 ### Exercise 6: Consolidating the API

 To organize your API controllers, you'll create an `api.ts` file.
-This approach is similar to creating a centralized API module in Angular.

 **Instructions:**